Scholarships

 Important note: Applicants may apply to the Faculty of Education’s scholarship for students living with disabilities and the Faculty of Education’s scholarship for Indigenous students.
 However, successful applicants are awarded only one of these scholarships.

-To apply, please send all required application materials to Lori George (Indigenous Program Coordinator) at the following: indigenoused@uwo.ca.
+To apply, please send all required application materials to Candace Jamieson Barr (Indigenous Education Office) at the following: indigenoused@uwo.ca.
 In the email message subject line write “Indigenous Graduate Student Scholarship, last name, first Initial”.
 Application details are outlined below.

 Indigenous Graduate Students Scholarship Program Checklist